oleander/imdb_lists/README.markdown

 ## License

-*IMDB Vote History* is released under the MIT license.
+*IMDb Vote History* is released under the MIT license.